 Crispy bacon.
 Pockets of gooey cheddar.
-Yellow onions cooked in bacon grease.
+Yellow onions cooked in bacon drippings.
 This Bacon Cheddar Meatloaf has ALL the good stuff.

 So what better way to add flavor than to add bacon?
 I crumbled 4 strips of cooked bacon into the meatloaf mixture, and add 4 ounces of cubed cheddar.
-I wanted to mimic a classic bacon cheeseburger flavor, but pepperjack would be good here, too!
+I wanted to mimic a classic bacon cheeseburger flavor, and this meatloaf delivers!

 The meatloaf mimics a classic bacon cheeseburger, and it delivers some serious flavor!

 The topping also contains a secret ingredient: ranch dressing.
 It gets mixed in with the ketchup, and it adds a little zip that everyone loves.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.